qylyy/gitskills/README.md

-creating a new branch is quick;
+creating a new branch is quick; & simple
 :w
 :q
 :q